LaravelRUS/SleepingOwlAdmin/README.md

 ```
 $ php artisan sleepingowl:install
 ```

-## Laravel 5.1 usage

-SleepingOwl are compatible with Laravel 5.1.
-But full performance is not guaranteed.

 ### Installation

-- See `Installation` section of Laravel 5.2
 - After all actions: open `config/sleeping_owl.php` and change `'middleware' => ['web']` to `'middleware' => []`

 ---